vantrinh7/20Questions/README.md

 ![](misc/input1.png) ![](misc/input2.png)

-## Tree structure represents a simple neural network
+## Decision tree represents a simple neural network
-Each question is a node in the tree, and the tree of questions represents a network of possible paths the program can traverse based on the answers of the player.
+Each question is a node in a basic decision tree.
+The tree of questions represents a network of possible paths the program can traverse based on the answers of the player.
 QuestionTree.java defines a tree of questions (with methods to set and get the root).
 TreeNode.java defines a node in the tree (with methods to get and set data, get and set left and right children, and check whether a node has leaves or not).

-## xml file stores a potential arrangment of the tree
+## XML file stores a potential arrangment of the tree
-This program uses xml file
+This program uses an XML file as a starting point for a possible arrangement of the tree.
+Tree.xml is an example structure of questions and answers presented in the game.
+The program calls QuestionFileReader.java, which uses JAXP - a XML reading API provided by Java - to translate XML file into a format Java programs can use.

 ##